datacarpentry/datacarpentry.github.io/pages/sponsors.md

 Current sponsorship for Data Carpentry is through [The Carpentries](https://carpentries.org/supporters/).

-Previous sponsorships has been through:
+Previous sponsorships have been through:

 ### Gordon & Betty Moore Foundation